jupyter/docs-team-compass/what_is_jupyter.md

 [subprojects]: https://jupyter.org/governance/list_of_subprojects.html

 There is a lot in the name *Jupyter*; the project, the software, the notebooks.
-It is not unusual to fill confused with the many terms around "Jupyter".
+It is not unusual to feel confused with the many terms around "Jupyter".
 But confusion is never nice so let's try to clarify them.

 If you are completely new to *Jupyter*, the [`jupyter.org/about`][jupyter.org/about] page is good reading for an overview of the **project**.
-Completely open-source, the software developed by the project grew substantially as to be composed by many pieces; those *pieces* (Notebook, Lab, Hub) are developed by the different Jupyter [**subprojects**][subprojects]
+Completely open-source, the software developed by the project grew into many pieces; those *pieces* (i.e. Notebook, Lab, Hub) are developed by the different Jupyter [**subprojects**][subprojects]

-Let's break "Jupyter" in its components so we can clear them apart and have a better view of the *software*.
+Let's review Jupyter and its components to better understand the common terms referring to the *software*.

 ## *Notebook* vs *notebook*